burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Generally speaking, separating error handling code from "normal" code is a good strategy.
 Throwing an exception may leave the object in an invalid state.
 However, throwing an exception can be a source of memory and other resource leaks.
 It's best to rely on the properties of constructors and destructors and their interactions with exception handling to deal appropriately with objects.

-Escape from a block by throwing an exception cleans up all created local automatically allocated objects in reverse order of creation.
+Escape from a block by throwing an exception cleans up all created local, automatically allocated objects in reverse order of creation.
 Writing correct exception-safe code using explicit tries can be a difficult task.

 ## Extra about Exceptions